microsoft/TypeScript/doc/spec/Types.md

   * If *M* is a numeric index signature and *S* contains a numeric index signature *N*, inferences are made from the type of *N* to the type of *M*.
   * If *M* is a numeric index signature and *S* contains a string index signature *N*, inferences are made from the type of *N* to the type of *M*.

-When comparing call or construct signatures, signatures in *S* correspond to signatures of the same kind in *T* pairwise in declaration order.
+When relating call or construct signatures, signatures in *S* correspond to signatures of the same kind in *T* pairwise in declaration order.
 If *S* and *T* have different numbers of a given kind of signature, the excess *first* signatures in declaration order of the longer list are ignored.

 *TODO: Update to reflect [improved union and intersection type inference](https://github.com/Microsoft/TypeScript/pull/5738)*.